Operations·5 min·2026-02-14

 5 Ways to Stop Overselling on Your Shopify Store

-Overselling kills trust.
-Here's how capacity-limited merchants — bakeries, meal prep, streetwear drops — keep orders in check without manual work.
+How capacity-limited merchants keep orders in check without manual work.

-If you make 40 loaves of sourdough a day and your Shopify store sells 60, you have a problem.
-Not a growth problem — a trust problem.
-The 20 customers who get a cancellation email aren't coming back.
-Overselling is the fastest way to turn a good day into a support nightmare.
+If you make 40 loaves of sourdough a day and your Shopify store sells 60, those 20 extra customers get a cancellation email.
+Most of them aren't coming back.

 1. Know your actual daily capacity